 Fact No. 8: Maintain a registered book of accounts and record the business transactions.

 Fact No. 9: Pay regularly the taxes monthly, quarterly, and annually, including those withholding taxes from the employees and others withhold taxes.

 Therefore, in just a few minutes, you were able to avoid paying less than fifty thousand pesos for BIR penalties.
-Compliance with the BIR regulations will help us to save a more significant amount of money that was having tax evasion.
+Compliance with the BIR regulations will help us save a more significant amount of money with tax evasion.
 You might wonder, is your business needs to register in the BIR?
-Read this on how to legally reduce tax 2020.
+Read this on how to reduce tax 2020 legally.